 Brushing the Undercoat of a Pomeranian

 To begin, the type of brush that you use to groom your Pomeranian's undercoat is vitally important.
 There are so many types of dog brushes.
 If the wrong dog brush is used, grooming simply won't be able to be done correctly.
-A slicker brush should be used.
+For regular brushing, a quality slicker brush should be used.
 It should be flexible.
 It should also be sized for a Pomeranian dog.
-You can see recommended brushes in the Pomeranian Specialty Shoppe.

-Once you have the correct brush, know that grooming is so much easier if you brush your Pom every day.
+Once you have the correct tools, know that grooming is so much easier if you brush your Pom every day, or every other day.
 Some owners choose to groom their dog perhaps twice per week.
 This simply leads to matting of the fur and more work.
 A good daily dog grooming, perhaps taking 10 minutes per day will save a lot of work in the long run.

 Be sure to remove both collar and harness before doing a full-body brushing.
 You won't want these accessories getting in the way of being able to do nice, long strokes over the coat.